MULTAQ significantly reduced the risk of CV hospitalization or all-cause mortality3

 - Consider discontinuing digoxin.
 If digoxin treatment is continued, halve the dose of digoxin, monitor serum levels closely, and observe for toxicity.

-- Postmarketing cases of increased INR with or without bleeding events have been reported in warfarin-treated patients initiated with MULTAQ.
+- Postmarketing cases of increased INR with or without bleeding events have been reported in warfarin-treated patients initiated with dronedarone.
 Monitor INR after initiating MULTAQ in patients taking warfarin

 - Statins: Avoid simvastatin doses greater than 10 mg daily.
-Follow statin label recommendations for use with CYP 3A and P-gP inhibitors such as MULTAQ
+Follow statin label recommendations for use with CYP3A and P-gp inhibitors such as dronedarone

-In studies, the most common adverse reactions observed with MULTAQ were diarrhea, nausea, abdominal pain, vomiting, and asthenia.
+In studies, the most common adverse reactions (≥2%) observed with MULTAQ were diarrhea, nausea, abdominal pain, vomiting, dyspepsia, bradycardia, skin issues (rashes, pruritus, eczema, dermatitis, dermatitis allergic), and asthenia.

 Click here to learn more about Sanofi's commitment to fighting counterfeit drugs.